 With one of the strongest intellectual property and information law programs in the United States, Cardozo gives graduates of its LL.M. in Intellectual Property (IP) an invaluable edge in their understanding of this complex, dynamic, and increasingly important field.
 With its breadth and depth of courses, speakers, and symposia and its prestigious and dedicated group of full-time and expert adjunct faculty, Cardozo’s LL.M. in IP Law leads to a genuine mastery of the field that simply cannot be attained as part of the J.D. program at any law school.

-- A minimum of 24 credits overall
+- A minimum of 24 credits overall (26 credits for foreign-educated LL.M. students to meet NY Bar requirements)

 - A minimum of 14 credits of IP coursework